 SAR small Craft of a similar size and mode of operation to those described in para.
 14 above are based at locations throughout the area.

 18The CF maintain aircraft dedicated and equipped for SAR as follows:

 Greenwood, N.S.; Trenton, Ont.; Winnipeg, Man., and Comox, B.C.

 At Gander, Nfld.; Greenwood, N.S.; Trenton, Ont. and Comox, B.C.

-Blue flashing light20 a)Rule 45 of the Collision Regulations (COLREGS)identifies the use of a blue flashing light by any government vessel or any vessel that is owned or operated by a harbour, river, county or municipal police force may exhibit as an identification signal a blue flashing light when the vessel:
+20 a)Rule 45 of the Collision Regulations (COLREGS) identifies the use of a blue flashing light by any government vessel or any vessel that is owned or operated by a harbour, river, county or municipal police force may exhibit as an identification signal a blue flashing light when the vessel: